 Our intention with the story is for our children to realise that they already hold the power within themselves to be happy, learn, grow and find joy in small things.

 The final scene in the story is a realisation by the child that they are enough and worthy of love and happiness!
-Powerful messages that we seek to convey through a beautiful book full of penguins.
+These are powerful messages that we seek to convey through a beautiful book personalised to the child and their family (and it is full of penguins!).

-Alison, the author, originally wrote the book for her niece.
+Alison, the author, originally wrote the book for her niece, Annabelle.
 Before writing it, she asked Annabelle's parents what life values were important to them.

-Here are the 6 chosen values (and why Annabelle's parents chose them):
+Here are the 6 values the book focuses on (and why Annabelle's parents chose them):

 'By feeling and expressing gratitude we don't only make others feel good but ourselves.
 Science tells us that when we feel grateful our mind relaxes and makes us more effective.
 There is a reason why pretty much all religions embed gratitude within prayers!'